tpoisot/BiodivML/docs/02_validation.md

-Interestingly, the correct class was "Adelie", but this is not the answer we get.
+Interestingly, the correct class was "Gentoo", but this is not the answer we get.
 So, how do we evalue the model performance?

 ---